Remi-Coulom/joedb/doc/source/opening_files.rst

   // It has methods to read table content, but not to write it. class Database;

-  // These are read-only databases based on a joedb::File class Generic_Readonly_Database: public Database;
+  // These are read-only databases based on a joedb::Generic_File class Generic_Readonly_Database: public Database;
   class Readonly_Database: public Generic_Readonly_Database;

-  // These are writeable databases based on a joedb::File class Generic_File_Database: public Database;
+  // These are writeable databases based on a joedb::Generic_File class Generic_File_Database: public Database;
   class File_Database: public Generic_File_Database;